 Here’s how it looks, and below this we’ll go through each section in more detail.

 On the left side of the dashboard you will see your current stats, which includes your Gem status as well as a visual indicator of how many books you’ve reviewed, left reasons for, or are incomplete (meaning you haven’t yet filled out the reader form for them).

-If you see a red Needs more readers! message below the Sign Up link, that book is almost closed for sign up but still needs more readers.
+If you see a red Needs more readers! message below the Sign Up button, that book is almost closed for sign up but still needs more readers.
 If it interests you, please sign up as your chances at getting that book are greatly improved.

-Note, however, that if you’ve already clicked sign up for a book, or if you’ve already been sent a book, those books will continue to be shown even if you’ve removed that preference from your list.
+Note, however, that if you’ve already clicked sign up for a book, or if you’ve already been sent a book, those books will continue to be shown even if you’ve removed that genre preference from your list.